mirosico/finish-ninja/README.md

 # ninja
 Info:
 This is test project for sninjas.net developed by Yurii Mysko.
-Project is full stack upp which use mongoDb to store data.
+Project is a MERN stack app with ability to store delete and update superhero data and their pictures.

 Setup: